-However, why does this encouragement slowly decrease as the child/teen gets older?
+However, why does this encouragement slowly decrease as the child/teen ages?
 Studies have also explained that employees express higher interest in their work when they are given positive feedback about their performance.
-People need this encouragement at any developmental stage in their life, and as educators, we have high stakes in how a student perceives their intellect, intelligence, and self-efficacy.
+People need this encouragement at any developmental stage in their life, and as educators, we have high stakes in how students perceive their intellect, intelligence, and self-efficacy.

-2) Create a safe learning environment: it is important to express to students that failures are also an essential part of learning and growing.
+Expressing to students that failures are essential to learning and growing is important.
 Our educational system has developed in a direction that praises success and diminishes failure.
 There is a heavy presence and push for academic achievement (GPA, test scores, research, internships).
-Does this environment open up the space for possible failure, misunderstanding, or uncertainty?
+Does this environment open the space for possible failure, misunderstanding, or uncertainty?

 With Intention, Sarafina